spec-framework/documentation/book.md

 #Spec: a new framework for describing user intefaces

 ##Introduction

 The following article will introduce you how to use  `Spec` through several examples\.
-The general purpose of `Spec` will be explained then will follow a presentation of every `Spec` widgets and how to use them\.This paper will be concluded by `n` examples about how to compose basic widgets in order to build complete user interfaces\.
+The general purpose of  `Spec` will be explained then will follow a presentation of every  `Spec` widgets and how to use them\.
+This paper will be concluded by  `n` examples about how to compose basic widgets in order to build complete user interfaces\.

 ## The heart of Spec

-Spec is built around three axes borrowed from the MVP pattern\.Those axes are materialized as three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.
+Spec is built around three axes borrowed from the MVP pattern\.
+Those axes are materialized as three methods:  `initializeWidgets`,  `initializePresenter`, and  `defaultSpec`\.
 We first detail some necessary terminology before discussing each of these in detail\.

 To avoid possible misundertandings due to terminology issues because of overloaded meanings, we first define three terms:

--  *UI Element:* an interactive graphical element displayed as part of the Graphical User Interface\.
+-   *UI Element: * an interactive graphical element displayed as part of the Graphical User Interface\.
--  *UI Model:* an object that contains the state and behavior of one or several UI elements\.
+-   *UI Model: * an object that contains the state and behavior of one or several UI elements\.
--  *Widget:* the union of a UI Element and its UI model\.
+-   *Widget: * the union of a UI Element and its UI model\.

 &nbsp;

 ####  `initializeWidgets` the widgets

 This takes care of the configuration of the different widgets themselves, without the interaction\.